jhildenbiddle/nth-grid/docs/index.md

 **Grid Configurations**

 - Grid columns set to a single, *unitless* value.
-Requires percentage-based gutter and margin values.
+Requires percentage-based gap and margin values.
 - Grid columns set to a list of *unitless* values.
-Requires percentage-based gutter and margin values.
+Requires percentage-based gap and margin values.
 - Grid columns set to a list of *matched-unit* values.
-Requires similarly matched-unit gutter and margin values.
+Requires similarly matched-unit gap and margin values.
 - Grid columns set to a list of *unit- and unitless* values.
-Requires percentage-based column, gutter and margin values.
+Requires percentage-based column, gap and margin values.
 - Column ordering
 - Grid direction
 - Grid overlay